ccammack/cannon/README.md

 # Closing Files

-Cannon will stream native audio and video files to the browser when selected, but this locks the file and prevents `lf` from deleting or moving it elsewhere.
-Use `cannon --quiet --close` to close a file and allow delete and move operations to proceed.
+Cannon will stream native audio and video files directly to the browser when selected, but this locks the file and prevents `lf` from performing file operations on it.
+Use `cannon --quiet --close` to close a file and allow rename, delete and move operations to proceed.
 For example, this Powershell *move* script closes each selected file before attempting to move it in case the file is currently streaming:

 ```PS1
 # create the output directory $args[0]